 The recipe is adapted from my favorite slow cooker cookbook, Stacy Myers’ Crock On.

 Instant Pot Barbecue Beef Roast

 - For added flavor, brown the roast first.
 (Totally optional, will add 10-15 minutes to the recipe.)
 Press "Saute" on the Instant Pot.
-When the display reads "Hot," add a Tbs. of cooking oil (coconut oil is a good choice) and let the roast sizzle a few minutes on each side.
+When the display reads "Hot," add a Tbs. of cooking oil (coconut oil (use the code STEWARDSHIP for 10% off at that site!) is a good choice) and let the roast sizzle a few minutes on each side.
 If you don't brown the roast, simply place it in the bottom of the IP.